adambard/learnxinyminutes-docs/openmp.html.markdown

 Speedup: 3.2973
 ```

-It should be noted that this example is fairly contrived and actual speedup
+It should be noted that this example is fairly contrived and the actual speedup
 depends on implementation and it should also be noted that serial code may run
 faster than parallel code due to cache preformace.

 ## Example

-The following example uses openMP to calculates the mandlebrot set.
+The following example uses OpenMP to calculate the Mandlebrot set

 ```cpp
 #include <iostream>